xXleowXx/gitlab-charts/doc/advanced/geo/index.md

    NOTE: **Note:**
-   This assumes you are using the `gitlab` namespace, if you want to use a different namespace, you should also replace it in `-n gitlab` throughout the rest of this document.
+   This assumes you are using the `gitlab` namespace, if you want to use a different namespace, you should also replace it in `--namespace gitlab` throughout the rest of this document.

 1. Wait for the deployment to complete, and the application to come online.
 Once the application is reachable, login.